hGl0/arctic/README.md

-# Atmospheric Research and Clustering for Trends and Influences in Climate (arctic)
+# Clustering of stratospheric polar vortex regimes
-Arctic is a python package to analyse and cluster climate data.
+`Vortexclust` is a python package to analyse and cluster climate data.
 It has a special focus on the segmentation and influences in the stratospheric polar vortex and sudden stratospheric warmings.

 ## Table of Contents
 - [Installation](#installation)